Simulating the hydraulic behavior of the interior of a building

 - depth: vector of floodwater depth in meters.
 This vector contains as many elements as the vector of time steps.
 It indicated the water depth in each time step.

-- exposed_openings: openings communicating the exterior of the building with the interior and that are exposed to the flood event.
-In the example provided, three out of the four openings that communicate the exterior with the interior of the building are assumed to be exposed to this particular flood event.
+- external: external walls that are exposed to the flood event.
+In the example provided, all the external walls are assumed to be exposed to this particular flood event.

-The function returns a data.frame with time steps as rows and openings as columns.
+The function returns a list with a matrix named limnigraph with time steps as rows and externals as columns and an other list of externals with their walls.

 flood = generate_limnigraph(